Discover our half-day private tour in our unique Suzuki, the only one offering tours in Madeira.

 Wind through the charming mountain village of Camacha, a glimpse into traditional Madeiran life.
 Then, experience the thrill of driving along the modern Via Rápida, a scenic coastal road offering stunning views of the ocean and dramatic cliffs.
 This unique journey combines the best of both worlds: the tranquility of rural Madeira and the convenience of modern infrastructure.

-A stunning garden with a wide variety of exotic plants, offering panoramic views of Funchal and the Atlantic Ocean.
+A beautiful garden with a variety of exotic plants and flowers, offering stunning views of Funchal.

-A traditional Madeiran bread made with sweet potato, often served with garlic butter and grilled meats.
+A traditional Madeiran bread made with sweet potato and garlic, often served with garlic butter.

-A skewer of beef marinated in wine, garlic, and spices, grilled to perfection.
+Skewered beef marinated in garlic, wine, and bay leaves, grilled to perfection.

-A traditional Madeiran cocktail made with aguardente (a type of brandy), honey, and lemon or orange juice.
+A traditional Madeiran cocktail made with aguardente (local brandy), honey, and lemon or orange juice.

 Euro (EUR)